About Ohio County

 Property & Public Records

-Property and land records for Ohio County are maintained by the Ohio County Recorder's Office, located at 413 Main Street in Rising Sun, Indiana 47040, telephone (812) 438-2299.
+Property and land records for Ohio County are maintained by Ohio County Recorder's Office, Indiana 47040, telephone.
 The Recorder's Office is responsible for recording and preserving documents affecting real property ownership, including warranty deeds, quitclaim deeds, mortgages, mortgage satisfactions, liens, easements, covenants, plat maps, and surveys.
-These records are public under Indiana law (IC 36-2-11) and form the chain of title for all real property in the county.
+These records are public under Indiana law (IC 36-2-11) and form the chain of title for all real property in Ohio County.
+The office indexes records by grantor, grantee, and property description to help with title searches.

 - Certified copies of recorded documents are available from the Recorder's office for a statutory fee, typically around $1.00 per page plus a certification fee.

-The office indexes records by grantor, grantee, and property description to facilitate title searches.
-While some Indiana counties offer comprehensive online property record searches, Ohio County residents and researchers may need to visit the Recorder's office in person or contact the office to inquire about document retrieval and copying services.
-Property tax assessment information is maintained separately by the Ohio County Assessor's Office, also located at the courthouse, which can be reached at (812) 438-2610.
+While some Indiana counties offer full online property record searches, Ohio County residents and researchers may need to visit the Recorder's office in person or contact the office to inquire about document retrieval and copying services.
+Property tax assessment information is maintained separately by Ohio County Assessor's Office, also located at the courthouse, which can be contacted through the office’s website.
+The Assessor maintains property valuations, parcel maps, and ownership information used for tax purposes.
+Property tax collection is handled by Ohio County Treasurer.

 Vital Records

-Vital records for Ohio County, Indiana, including birth and death certificates, are primarily handled through the Ohio County Health Department and the Ohio County Clerk's Office, both located in Rising Sun.
-For certified copies of birth certificates for births occurring in Ohio County, applicants should contact the Ohio County Health Department at (812) 438-2818 or the Indiana State Department of Health Vital Records office in Indianapolis.
+Vital records for Ohio County, Indiana, including birth and death certificates, are primarily handled through Ohio County Health Department and Ohio County Clerk's Office, both located in Rising Sun.
+For certified copies of birth certificates for births occurring in Ohio County, applicants should contact Ohio County Health Department at or the Indiana State Department of Health Vital Records office in Indianapolis.

 - Death certificates follow similar procedures and fee structures.